-the script has passed legal review, and the initial taping has been completed.
+The auditor assessed primary steps necessary to complete the tasks required by this paragraph.
+The bureau has completed work on a script for a training video; the script has passed legal review, and the initial taping has been completed.
 An initial session was presented by the OMI manager to recruits.
 The training of "all officers" in the OMI complaint process has been completed for all officers except those on extended leave.
-Based on a review of the training records, the department has trained approximately 98 percent of its officers in the OMI process.
+Based on a review of the training records, the department has trained approximately 100 percent of its officers in the OMI process.

-Status: Primary: In Compliance

-Secondary: In Compliance

-Operational: In Compliance
+Status: Primary: In Compliance Secondary: In Compliance Operational: In Compliance